CFC-Servers/GLuaTest/README.md

 Its job is to make writing tests for Garry's Mod projects easy.

-It offers an approachable (albeit strange) syntax that lets you get started quickly.
+It offers an approachable (albeit strange) syntax that makes writing tests intuitive.

 ### It also has some pretty rad test output: